Security forces hunt militants after storming town near Cairo

 A police officer at the scene on Friday said around 150 arrest warrants had been issued for people suspected of the attack on the police station or of an attack on a church in Kerdasa.

-Army-backed authorities, who say they are waging a "war on terrorism", have arrested top Brotherhood leaders to try to neutralise one of the Middle East's most influential Islamist movements.
-The mostly state-controlled media have portrayed the Brotherhood as blood-thirsty enemies of the state.
+Army-backed authorities, who say they are waging a "war on terrorism", have arrested top Brotherhood leaders to try to neutralize one of the Middle East's most influential Islamist movements.
+The mostly state-controlled media have portrayed the Brotherhood as bloodthirsty enemies of the state.

-On Friday, a funeral service for the police general who was killed was televised live on state TV, which ran a caption reading "Egypt confronts terrorism".
+On Friday, a funeral service for the police general who was killed was televised live on state television, which ran a caption reading "Egypt confronts terrorism".

 Despite mounting pressure on the Brotherhood, the group still stages regular protests in the hope that Egyptians will turn against the military.